 - (1) A final exam will generally be given to complete a course.
 When exams are difficult to be given, research reports or similar tasks will be required for grade assessment. - (2) Grades are assessed by the result of a final examination and student's achievement using a 100 point scale with 60 points or higher being considered "Passing", and 59 points or less being considered "Failing" based on the view point, method, and criteria listed in the syllabus.
 Courses which are difficult to score with points will be assessed as either "Pass" or "Fail".
 The specified credits will be awarded to those who receive a "Passing" evaluation. - (3) Credits that have already been obtained cannot be cancelled. - (4) Grades can be confirmed on the Gakumu System around two weeks after the end of each term for Ishikawa Campus students, and once notification for grade reports has been received from Kyoumu for students in the program for Working Professionals in Tokyo.
-Contact Kyoumu for any questions regarding grade assessments. - (5) If there are any improprieties related to taking courses or examinations, all credits for that semester will be withdrawn. - (6) JAIST may calculate an objective academic performance index based on (1) and (2) so that it might be used for certain procedures that JAIST deems necessary.
+Contact Kyoumu for any questions regarding grade assessments. - (5) If there is any doubt about the grade assessments, confirm it with the instructor of the course within 14 days (excluding holidays) from the date the grade was disclosed.
+If you still have an objection after receiving an explanation from the instructor, you may file an objection within 14 days (excluding holidays) from the date you received the explanation. - (6) Please contact Kyoumu for the procedure for filing an objection.
+If there are any improprieties related to taking courses or examinations, all credits for that semester will be withdrawn. - (7) JAIST may calculate an objective academic performance index based on (1) and (2) so that it might be used for certain procedures that JAIST deems necessary.